 When is the Rolex Fastnet Race?

-SATURDAY – AUGUST date to be announced
+SATURDAY – 8th AUGUST

 The Royal Ocean Racing Club, organisers of the Rolex Fastnet Race starting on Saturday 3rd August 2019.

 The biennial event is the world’s biggest offshore race and the last edition attracted a record-sized fleet of 356 starters.

 Following interest from a number of superyacht owners and skippers wishing to take part in this classic offshore race, the RORC Race Committee has elected to lift the 100ft monohull limit opening the race up to the new breed of fast and agile cruiser/racer designs such as Peter Harrison’s beautiful Farr designed ketch Sojana, the new Swan 115’s and Baltic 115’s, to name but a few.
 These yachts are regularly seen on the superyacht race circuit and have always been eligible to race in another RORC classic 600-miler, the annual RORC Caribbean 600 from Antigua.